arnabx007/Social_network_post_comment_generation_using_GPT2/README.md

 ![alt text](https://github.com/arnabx007/Social_network_post_comment_generation_using_GPT2/blob/master/sample.gif "")

 ### Underneath the hood:
-* OpenAI's pretrained NLG model **GPT2** has been used for comment generation.
+* OpenAI's pretrained NLG model **GPT2-Medium** (345M parameters)has been used for comment generation.
 Read the paper [here](https://github.com/openai/gpt-2).
 Huggingface's transformer library has been used to load the model and generate texts.
 * An **ALBERT** model fine-tuned on category detection detects the category of the post. [albert-base-v2](https://huggingface.co/albert-base-v2) model is has been fine-tuned on this [Topic Labeled News Dataset](https://www.kaggle.com/kotartemiy/topic-labeled-news-dataset) from Kaggle.
 * The **en_core_web_sm**, multi-task CNN [model](https://github.com/explosion/spacy-models/releases/tag/en_core_web_sm-3.1.0) trained on OntoNotes, with GloVe vectors trained on Common Crawl, does the entity extraction task.
 * The web app automatically stores the post and the generated comment in a MongoDB database and checks for uniquness of the generated comment.